-Winding nearly 500 miles along the crest of six Appalachian mountain ranges in North Carolina and Virginia, the Blue Ridge Parkway traverses four national forests and six major rivers.
+Winding 469 miles along the spine of six Appalachian mountain ranges in North Carolina and Virginia, the Blue Ridge Parkway traverses four national forests and six major rivers.
 It’s one of the most extraordinary and soul-soothing travel experiences in the world.
-No wonder that it’s the most visited unit in the National Park system today, receiving more visitors than the Grand Canyon, Yellowstone and Yosemite National Parks combined.
+No wonder that it is the most-visited unit in the National Park system today, receiving more visitors than the Grand Canyon, Yellowstone, and Yosemite National Parks combined.

 The Blue Ridge Parkway is more than a remarkable passageway through natural grandeur.
 It is also a living museum of history and culture.
 Its sheer beauty drives the conservation effort for more than 81,000 acres of rare plants and wildlife, vibrant Appalachian traditions and historically rich cultures.
 But it takes hard work, ample resources and steady commitment to maintain this unforgettable mountain experience and protect it from the many pressures that threaten to degrade it.